Incorrect line numbers in "caller" output when evaluated in a Proc binding

 second'", "proc_caller.rb:2:infirst'", "proc_caller.rb:16"]

-Updated by marcandre (Marc-Andre Lafortune) over 11 years ago
+Updated by marcandre (Marc-Andre Lafortune) about 12 years ago

 - Category set to core